ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 1. Support team chooses an incident lead.
 This person will be the main investigator of the incident.
 They start to work on the problem, calling on other team members (from the whole team) to help as required.

 2. The rest of the support team communicates the incident out to those who are impacting, including giving updates at regular schedules.
 The people that they communicate to include:
-    * Users who are affected by the problem &emdash; via [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/) and the affected team's own slack channels.
+    * Users who are affected by the problem &mdash; via [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/) and the affected team's own slack channels.
-    * Team members for awareness or as they might be able to help &emdash; via [`#cloud-platform`](https://mojdt.slack.com/messages/C514ETYJX/) and the `@cloud-platform-team` group
+    * Team members for awareness or as they might be able to help &mdash; via [`#cloud-platform`](https://mojdt.slack.com/messages/C514ETYJX/) and the `@cloud-platform-team` group
-    * People in the team who manage communication with senior leadership in MoJ &emdash; Steve, Karen, Tony, Kalbir.
+    * People in the team who manage communication with senior leadership in MoJ &mdash; Steve, Karen, Tony, Kalbir.

 3. In a *high priority incident* (see below), the support team will gather every 1 hour to work out if additional people/skills are needed and update any external comms.